Euphuism: Legacy

 Many critics did not appreciate Lyly's deliberate excesses.
 Philip Sidney and Gabriel Harvey castigated his style, as did Aldous Huxley in his book On the Margin: Notes and Essays, who wrote, "Take away from Lyly his erudition and his passion for antithesis, and you have Mrs. Ros."

-Lyly's style, however, influenced Shakespeare, who satirised it in speeches by Polonius in Hamlet and the florid language of the courtly lovers in Love's Labour's Lost; Beatrice and Benedick in Much Ado About Nothing also made use of it, as did Richard and Lady Anne in Richard III.
+Lyly's style, however, influenced Shakespeare, who satirised it in speeches by Polonius and Osric in Hamlet and the florid language of the courtly lovers in Love's Labour's Lost; Beatrice and Benedick in Much Ado About Nothing also made use of it, as did Richard and Lady Anne in Richard III.
 It was taken up by the Elizabethan writers Robert Greene, Thomas Lodge and Barnabe Rich.
 Walter Scott satirised it in the character of Sir Piercie Shafton in The Monastery, while Charles Kingsley defended Euphues in Westward Ho!.

 Contemporary equivalents in other languages

-Euphuism was not particular to Britain, nor a manifestation of some social structure nor artistic opportunity unique to that country.
+Euphuism was not particular to Britain, nor a manifestation of some social structure or artistic opportunity unique to that country.
 There were equivalents in other major European languages, each of which was called by a different name: culteranismo in Spain, Marinismo in Italy, and préciosité in France, for example.